-- Do not overtighten the bands. - Only ever tighten the bands when the wheelchair is unfolded.
+- Do not overtighten the bands.

 Backrest Height / Backrest Angle

 The height and the angle of the backrest can be adjusted.
 The adjustment must be carried out by a qualified technician.

 The hanging of additional load (back pack or similar items) onto your wheelchair back posts can affect the rearward stability of your wheelchair.
 This can cause the chair to tip backwards causing injury.